peteraba/peteraba.com/content/blog/docker-for-php-developers.md

 user	3m7.720s
 sys	3m4.350s

-Impressive, isn't it?
+Seems like PHP 7 performed worse on than 5.6 for this particular case.
+It might come from the fact that this is a command line tool and not a web app, might be because the ast PHP module is enabled for PHP 7 while it doesn't exist for 5.6 and so on and so forth.
+Obviously we might also test the performance of the two versions further and report to the maintainer of phpmetrics or the PHP team.
+None the less, we were able to test this in very little time, thanks to docker.

 Next time we'll look at an example of using multiple containers together and then perhaps building an image too.
 Until then, check out the tools pre-installed in [my php images](https://hub.docker.com/r/peteraba/php/) and give me feedback using the regular forums.